ClassyJS/classy/README.md

 ZippyClass offers the ability to easily define classes, call super or overriden methods, define static properties, and mixin objects in a very flexible way.

+Meant to be used in the browser and in node.js as well.

 ```js
     var Vehicle = ZippyClass.define({
       alias: 'vehicle',